learn-co-curriculum/skills-fswd-2.0-nested-tags/README.md

 ## Problem Statement

-When you take a look at an entire HTML document, it's sometimes challenging to keep track of where tags begin and end.
-But understanding more about HTML tag nesting and attributes can help everything fall into place.
+HTML elements are like boxes that hold content.
+You can think of the structure somewhat like a Matryoshka doll set, which has a wooden doll, inside of a wooden doll, and so on.
+These HTML elements that are "inside" of other are what are known as "nested elements", and they are essential to building web pages of any kind.

 ## Objectives

 1. Assess HTML document structure
+2. Explain the Depth (Integer) of an HTML Tag Node Within the Document
+3. Identify Invalid Nesting

 ## Assess HTML Document Structure

-Whenever we nest an HTML tag inside of another tag, we indent the inner tag so that the overall tag hierarchy is clear.
-Take a look at the following example of a well-structured HTML document.
+Nesting is a fundamental feature of the HTML document.
+Take a look at the following example of a well-structured HTML document:

 ```html
 <!DOCTYPE html>